illinois-cs241/illinois-cs241.github.io/_posts/2016-09-22-teaching_threads.md

 ## map()

-In functional programming, there is a concept of `map()` https://en.wikipedia.org/wiki/Map_(higher-order_function).
+In functional programming, there is a concept of [`map()`](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
 Map takes two parameters which are a list and a function.
 The list is the input list that you wish to transform and the function "maps" one element of the list to another value in the same domain. `map()` then returns a list where each element is the result of applying the provided function on every element (in the same order).
 It is why `map()` is often called "appply-to-all".

 So, a concrete example is if we have the input list `[1,2,3]`, and we have a callback function `int triple(int elem)` which takes a number and returns 3 times that number.
 If we call map, the results list would be `[triple(1), triple(2), triple(3)]` or simply `[3,6,9]`